Great Denmark Street: History

-Dillon Cosgrave mentions in his book North Dublin, City and County that there was once a private school situated at No. 2 which was run by Reverend George Wright and attended by Charles Lever, the novelist, and that the school were fierce competitors of another private school at Grenville Street.
-At No.3 was the home of the notorious judge John Toler, 1st Earl of Norbury, known as "The Hanging Judge".
+Dillon Cosgrave mentions in his book North Dublin, City and County that there was once a private school situated at Number 2 which was run by Reverend George Wright and attended by Charles Lever, the novelist, and that the school were fierce competitors of another private school at Grenville Street.

+At Number 3 was the home of the notorious judge John Toler, 1st Earl of Norbury, known as "The Hanging Judge".

 It is now the home of several art and cultural organisations such as Fishamble: The New Play Company and the Olivier Cornet Gallery.
 The O'Reilly Theatre is situated on Great Denmark Street.
-Michael O'Donovan, Director of the National Concert Hall (2016-2019), was born in Number 15, the Belvedere Pharmacy.
+Michael O'Donovan, Director of the National Concert Hall (2016–2019), was born in Number 15, the Belvedere Pharmacy.

 Belvedere College

 One of the most notable landmarks on the street is Belvedere House.
 It was built as a townhouse in 1775 for George Rochfort, 2nd Earl of Belvedere at a cost of £24,000.
 In 1841 it became a Jesuit college, Belvedere College.
 It is allegedly haunted by the ghost of Rochfort's mother, Mary Molesworth, 1st Lady of Belvedere, who died there.

 As the college expanded in the 20th century, Georgian houses to the right of Belvedere House were demolished.
 In April 1968, the college published a planning application notice in newspapers with plans to demolish two houses to the left of the college due to "structural defects".
 Both had been listed for preservation, one having been the home of the 18th century stuccodore, Michael Stapleton, with a surviving interior from him.
 The same month, the houses were demolished prematurely and illegally.
 The houses were replaced with a pastiche extension designed by Jones and Kelly.
 The college demolished another Georgian house on the street, number 9, in 1982 as part of an extension to the school playground.